-All summoned Fine Art candidates were invited in advance (by the college of application/re-allocation) for a 20-30 minute interview with the Ruskin School of Art, either on Monday 5 or Tuesday 6 December.

-Additional interviews with colleges (if required) also took place on these days or on Thursday 8 or Friday 9 December.
-All interviews were conducted on Microsoft Teams
+All summoned Fine Art candidates were invited in advance (by the college of application/re-allocation) for a 15-20 minute interview with the Ruskin School of Art, either on Monday 4 or Tuesday 5 December.
+Additional interviews with colleges (if required) also took place on these days.
+All interviews were conducted on Microsoft Teams.

 There were two panels, each with three Ruskin tutors, on each day of interviews.
 Most candidates were interviewed by at least one interviewer from their first-choice college, either as part of the Ruskin panel and/or in a further interview at the college itself.
-Of the thirteen colleges offering places for Fine Art in 2023:
+Of the twelve colleges offering places for Fine Art in 2025:

-- Colleges with Ruskin Fine Art faculty on Ruskin interview panels: 8 - · Colleges which sent non-Fine Art tutors to join the respective Ruskin interview panel: 1 - First colleges requiring an interview in college, in addition to the interview at the Ruskin: 3
+- Colleges with Ruskin Fine Art faculty on Ruskin interview panels: 8 - Colleges which sent non-Fine Art tutors to join the respective Ruskin interview panel: 1 - Colleges requiring an interview by a college panel, in addition to the Ruskin interview: 2

-Colleges which had conducted interviews in college sent their observations/preferences to the Admissions Coordinator.
+Colleges that had conducted interviews in college sent their observations/preferences to the Admissions Coordinator.